MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 | Memory | % Committed Bytes In Use | * |30 | Memory, % Committed Bytes In Use, * |
 | PhysicalDisk | Avg.
 Disk Queue Length | * | 30 | PhysicalDisk, Avg.
 Disk Queue Length, * |

--	Dashboarding created from the platform logs to centralize visuals for reporting operations.

-### Design Recommendations

--	Centralize your Azure Monitor Log Analytics workspace in the region of your Windows Virtual Desktop deployment.
+- Windows Event Logs should be collected into the Azure Monitor Log Analytics Workspace
--	Diagnostic settings can be exported to a storage account should there be a need to go beyond the two-year retention period.
 - Application Groups should be assigned to user groups for ease of user administration overhead.
 - Application Groups can be segregated in a multitude of ways.
 We recommend that separating them based on which department/user type (power, engineering, general etc.) the user is part of.
 - Utilize the Workbooks on the [WVD Community GitHub](https://github.com/wvdcommunity) for visualizations of log data.

 ## Infrastructure Management & Monitoring